quocdang1998/doxysummary/README.md

 **Note**:
 - Anything placed after `#` is line comment.
-- The non-scoped name is displayed in the table by placing a `~` at the beginning of the entry
+- Display non-scoped name in the summary table by placing a `~` at the beginning of the entry

 Options